soph-g/CV/README.md

 ## Interests

-I direct theatre in my spare time, and have directed short plays performed at Lyric Hammersmith and St James Theatre.
+I direct theatre in my spare time and have directed short plays performed at Lyric Hammersmith and St James Theatre.
 Since working with mental health charity Mental Fight Club I now volunteer for them whenever I can, helping to set up their pop up cafe on Mondays and assist with other administration tasks.
-You can find me at the gym most mornings, and I'm a regular at yoga.
+You can find me at the gym most mornings and I'm a regular at yoga.